 Jesus’ public ministry challenges the traditional views of Judaism.
 This causes infighting among both the people and the Jewish leaders themselves.
 The people hear His words, see His miracles, and begin to wonder if Jesus really is the Promised One.
-Once again, the religious leaders want to arrest Jesus, but the officers are so impressed by His words that they leave Him alone.
-When Nicodemus, a Pharisee, pleads for due process, he is mocked and is ignored.
+Once again, the religious leaders attempt to arrest Jesus, but the officers are so impressed by His words that they leave Him alone.
+When Nicodemus, a Pharisee, makes a plea for due process, he is mocked and his suggestion is ignored.
 Moments such as this will eventually lead the Jewish leaders to extreme measures against Jesus.
-But for now, Jesus re-emphasises that He alone is “living water.”

 25 Lord, save us!